Kitting is the process of assembling the components of a product. It consists of the assembled product -- the kit...

-Here's a deeper look at kitting in SAP.
+Here's a deeper look at the kitting process in SAP.

-In kit-to-stock, a production order of a semi-finished or finished product -- the kit -- in ECC triggers the kitting process.
+In kit-to-stock, a production order of a semi-finished or finished product or assembly -- the kit -- triggers the kitting process in SAP ECC.
 This production order is created on a regular basis to assemble kits -- make-to-stock -- in anticipation of future demand.
 The assembled and stocked kits are sold against sales orders, or when required for use in a finished product.

 Since ECC is the main trigger system for kitting, and due to the integration between ECC and EWM, EWM creates an outbound delivery request to issue the components required for kitting.
 The kits are received in EWM via an inbound delivery request, and the kit stock information is updated in both EWM and ECC.

 A sales order in ECC triggers kit-to-order kitting and leads to the creation of an outbound delivery request in EWM to issue a kit's components from the warehouse.
-An inbound delivery document's creation ensures that EWM will be able to receive the assembled kits into the warehouse.
+An inbound delivery document's creation ensures that EWM will be able to receive the assembled goods at the warehouse.
 All stock information of the issued kits' components and assembled kits is simultaneously updated in both ECC and EWM.

-In the kit-to-order scenario using EWM as the primary ERP system, a value-added service (VAS) order with a work center is used when there's a business need to record the costs of assembling kits.
+In the kit-to-order scenario using EWM as the primary ERP system, a VAS order with a work center is used when there's a business need to record the costs of assembling kits.
 However, if kit assembling costs are not a consideration, then the VAS order without a work center serves that purpose, since kits are assembled in the general packing area of the warehouse.

 The third and simplest option for kit-to-order is to assemble kits in the picking area.
 This means that just when the final product is ready for shipment, the kits' components are simultaneously picked and dispatched with the main product.